 I'm sure that with a front focusing lens like on the cheaper Canon's it would have been minced.

 I really like this lens on my APS digital camera as it allows me to get the sort of widths I have come to know and love on full frame using 24 and 21mm lenses.
 I had been lamenting this with my 10D and 20D cameras.
-It has sort of kept me using 35mm film cameras (as I can't afford full frame digital right now).
+Such lack of wides has (until now) sort of kept me using 35mm film cameras (as I can't afford full frame digital right now).

 On 35mm I never got used to 28 being wide, and preferred the looks of 24mm, so the 12mm end is welcome.
 The common 17mm - 55 isn't wide enough for stuff like this (taken on a trip to India)